 Nako village overlooking Spiti valley gives way to Tabo village.
 A well-tarred road well-accompanied by Spiti River to the left and extended views on landscapes on both sides in the cold desert usher you into Tabo village.
 If you keep driving past Tabo, eventually you reach a place called Sichling, where a road bifurcates to the right taking you to another great Himalayan village and monastery called Dhankar.
 A 9 km-long drive lands you at a curve offering full view of the Dhankar village and monastery.

 The monastery is strategically built over the cliff to shun access from the other side.
-It is considered to be one of the top five Buddhist centers and tourist destinations in Spiti valley.
-Dangling over a steep cliff, the monastery offers panoramic view of the Spiti alley and river in the backyard.
-The famous Buddhist monastery dating back to seventh century is the second highest in the world after Key Monastery.
+It is considered to be one of the top five Buddhist centres and tourist destinations in Spiti valley.
+Dangling over a steep cliff, the monastery offers a panoramic view of the Spiti valley and river in the backyard.
+The famous Buddhist monastery dating back to the seventh century is the second highest in the world after Key Monastery.
 A beautiful statue of Vairochana or meditating Buddha’s idol sits in the middle of the monastery.
 Ancient murals and thankas painted on mud and stone walls, Buddhist scriptures, and century-old thick wooden beams are some other attractions that will ask for your attention.

 Key Monastery is a name that needs no introduction.
 Sitting atop the hilltop, the 1000-year-old Key Monastery is the biggest centre of Buddhist learning and the most beautiful shrines in Spiti Valley.
 Located at an altitude of 13,668 ft above sea level, the monastery overlooks the Spiti River and Kaza – a small Himalayan hamlet and the sub-divisional headquarters of Spiti region.
 Dromton, a famous disciple of teacher Atisha, founded it in the 11th century.
 And, today the monastery is so big that it’s home to more than 300 lamas who study Buddhism and live here.